Piezoelectric/FRAC/README.md

 This defines the number of battles, and the index of the 𝓒𝓸𝓵𝓲𝓼𝓮𝓾𝓶 venue you want to battle in.
 Indexes should start at 0, and indexes should include the next page buttons (so Next Page is index 15, Previous Page is index 16, Harpy's Roost is index 17, Ghostlight Ruins is index 18)

 You should set your browser zoom level so the 𝓒𝓸𝓵𝓲𝓼𝓮𝓾𝓶 displays with no blurriness or aliasing, and so it fully displays without scrolling the browser window.
 Browsers, OSes, and monitors may display the coliseum canvas differently, but the actual elements of the coliseum canvas should look the same.
+You can use Glimm/Gloom to help adjust; the GG window should be 700 pixels wide, 600 px tall.

 If stuff isn't working, try replacing each of the images in the directory with a screenshot from _your_ browser.